oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Authentication {#client-authentication}

+The authorization server MUST only rely on client authentication if the process of issuance/registration and distribution of the underlying credentials ensures their confidentiality.

 If the client is confidential or credentialed, the authorization server MAY accept any form of client authentication meeting its security requirements
 (e.g., password, public/private key pair).

-The authorization server MUST authenticate the client whenever possible.
-If the authorization server cannot authenticate the client due to the client's nature, the authorization server SHOULD utilize other means to protect resource owners from such potentially malicious clients.
-For example, the authorization server can engage the resource owner to assist in identifying the client and its origin.

 It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as mTLS {{RFC8705}} or "private_key_jwt"
 {{OpenID}}.
 When asymmetric methods for client authentication are used, authorization servers do not need to store sensitive symmetric keys, making these methods more robust against a number of attacks.

+When client authentication is not possible, the authorization server SHOULD employ other means to validate the client's identity -- for example, by requiring the registration of the client redirect URI or enlisting the resource owner to confirm identity.
+A valid redirect URI is not sufficient to verify the client's identity when asking for resource owner authorization but can be used to prevent delivering credentials to a counterfeit client after obtaining resource owner authorization.

 The authorization server MAY establish a client authentication method with public clients, which converts them to credentialed